Why Criticism Is So Hard to Take (Part 1)

 Very few of us take criticism well.
 Why not?

 Very few people can take criticism graciously.
-For most of us, being criticized is uncomfortable at best--de-stabilizing (or even devastating) at worst.
+For most of us, being criticized is uncomfortable at best — and de-stabilizing (or even devastating) at worst.
 The ability to take criticism in stride, it seems, is almost universally elusive.

 Of course, there's some relativity in all this.
-If, for example, a four-year-old gets on our case for something, it's unlikely that our emotional composure or self-confidence will be much shaken.
+If, for example, a 4-year-old gets on our case for something, it's unlikely that our emotional composure or self-confidence will be much shaken.
 For typically we give a child of that age very little authority to judge us.
-But in most instances we tend to give others' criticisms more than enough authority to upset our equilibrium.
+But in most instances, we tend to give others' criticisms more than enough authority to upset our equilibrium.

-Bulleted below are explanations as to why almost all of us are susceptible to criticism.
-It should be emphasized, however, that as common and understandable as this felt vulnerability may be, we hardly need be subjugated by it indefinitely.
-But if we're to overcome our habitual defensiveness to criticism, we must first learn how to become more self-validating.
+If we're to overcome our habitual defensiveness to criticism, we must first learn how to become more self-validating.
 For once our feelings of personal security become anchored from within, what others think of us will no longer be of primary concern.
-And my earlier three-part post on "The Power to be Vulnerable" discusses specifically how we can at last free ourselves from the relational dependency that requires us to regularly receive external validation if we're to avoid getting our defensive buttons pushed.
+My earlier three-part post on "The Power to be Vulnerable" discusses specifically how we can at last free ourselves from the relational dependency that requires us to regularly receive external validation if we're to avoid getting our defensive buttons pushed.

 Nonetheless, it will be useful here to describe some of the reasons that criticism can so easily elicit a defensive reaction.
 Reflecting on how much these explanations might characterize your own reactions to negative appraisal should help you determine (1) what, internally, you may need to work on, so that in the future you're less vulnerable to another's criticism, and (2) what, externally, you might want to change in how you confront others, so you can reduce the possibility of eliciting their defenses.